 Osmosis can have adverse effects on animals such as fish.
 If freshwater or saltwater fish are put into water that has a different salt concentration than they are used to, they will die from having too much water enter or leave their cells.
 Osmosis can affect humans as well; in a person infected with cholera, bacteria overpopulate the intestines, leaving the intestines unable to absorb water.
 The bacteria actually reverse the flow of absorption because osmosis causes water to flow out of the intestinal cells instead of in.
 This causes severe dehydration and sometimes death.
-A milder effect of osmosis is the way fingers become pruney when placed in water for an extended period of time.
-They look that way as a result of being bloated from increased water flowing into the cells.

 Related Biology Terms

 - Diffusion – a process by which molecules move from areas of high concentration to areas of low concentration.
 Osmosis is one type of diffusion.

 - Solution – a mixture made up of two or more substances where one substance, a solute, is dissolved into another substance, a solvent.